Sign In or Join your business

 Historic Trent Park House welcomes visitors inside for the first time as its new café opens ahead of the museum's official launch later this summer.

-Local residents will soon have the opportunity to step inside one of Enfield's most fascinating historic buildings as Trent Park House of Secrets opens its brand-new café on Sunday 14th June.
-The café, operated by local favourites Blends & Beyond, will give visitors an early glimpse of the beautifully restored Trent Park House before the full museum opens later this summer.
+The café, operated by local favorites Blends & Beyond, will give visitors an early glimpse of the beautifully restored Trent Park House before the full museum opens later this summer.
 Situated within the historic Blue Room, complete with its stunning restored Rex Whistler murals, the café will offer coffee, cake, light lunches and a chance to experience a remarkable part of Enfield's heritage.
-The official opening will take place at 11am with a ribbon-cutting ceremony attended by museum trustees and special guests, marking another important milestone in the transformation of Trent Park House into a major visitor attraction for the borough.

 The opening of the café marks the first opportunity for local residents and visitors to step inside the newly restored Trent Park House before the museum officially opens later this summer.